-The 2010 salaries for the Named Executive Officers were established based on the estimated increase in the cost of living.
-The 2010 bonuses of the Named Executive Officers are reflective of the operating results of Seaboard and/or the area of Seaboard's business for which the Named Executive Officer is responsible, although no specific targets are utilized, and a subjective evaluation of the market data.
+The 2012 salaries for the Named Executive Officers were established based on the estimated increase in the cost of living.
+The 2012 bonuses of the Named Executive Officers are reflective of the operating results of Seaboard and/or the area of Seaboard's business for which the Named Executive Officer is responsible, although no specific targets are utilized, and a subjective evaluation of the market data.
 The amount of bonuses is more dependent upon Seaboard's operating results than base salaries.
+The Employment Agreements for the Named Executive Officers require minimum annual bonus payments.

 Retirement and Other Benefits.
 Each of the Named Executive Officers is a participant in the Executive Retirement Plan or the Cash Balance Retirement Plan.
-The benefit under these plans is generally equal to 2.5 percent of the final average remuneration (salary plus bonus) of the participant, multiplied by the participant's years of service in the plan after January 1, 1997.
-The exact amount of the benefits, the offsets thereto and the benefit for years of service prior to January 1, 1997 are set forth in more detail on page 13 of this Proxy statement.
+The benefit under these plans is generally equal to 2.5 percent of the final average remuneration (salary plus bonus) of the participant, multiplied by the participant's years of service in the plan after January 1, 1997, subject to a limitation in the number of years of service and final average remuneration.
+The exact amount of the benefits, the offsets thereto and the benefit for years of service prior to January 1, 1997 are set forth in more detail on page 12 of this Proxy statement.

-Seaboard also maintains a tax-qualified retirement savings plan, to which all U.S.-based employees, including the Named Executive Officers, are able to contribute the lesser of up to 22 percent of their annual compensation, or the limit prescribed by the Internal Revenue Service.
-For 2010, Seaboard matched 50 percent of the first 6 percent of compensation contributed to the plan.
+Seaboard also maintains a tax-qualified retirement savings plan, to which all U.S.-based employees, including the Named Executive Officers, are able to contribute their annual compensation, up to the limit prescribed by the Internal Revenue Service.
+For 2012, Seaboard matched 50 percent of the first 6 percent of compensation contributed to the plan.
 All matching contributions vest fully after completing 5 years of service.